About Me

 So let's get back to the core SE and SW areas.
 What's the big difference?

 Overlooking Greenwich - providing the best view of London anywhere - we have the park and Shooters Hill.
-On the southern horizon, the hills of Crystal Palace with their twin TV towers.
+On the southern horizon, the Sydenham hills of Crystal Palace with their twin TV towers.

 The topogrpahy means that SE London's parks are all far more interesting: contrast Greenwich Park, Brockwell Park, or Dulwich woods with the dull commons of SW4 and SW11.
-OK RIchmond PArk is beautiful but that's too far out to count.
+OK Richmond Park is beautiful but that's too far out to count.

 The second big difference is public transport.
 SW has tube lines, SE does not.
 But SE now has the DLR as far as Lewisham and London Overground/East London line linking it with the great orbital movement of rail's version of the M25.